 Potted flowers and plants beautify a balcony when the weather turns warm, but if you're letting a pooch roam on the porch, you need to ensure that he won't be nibbling on anything toxic.
 The American Society for the Prevention of Cruelty to Animals keeps an extensive list of plants that can harm your dog, from azaleas and buttercups to peonies and periwinkle.
-Here you can find a list of nontoxic alternatives for the porch.
+Here you can also find a list of nontoxic alternatives for the porch.

 If the floor of your balcony is concrete, you don't want stains from a dog mess.
 Take your dog outside to relieve himself before it's balcony time, or provide a pee pad or fake potty grass for trained dogs.
 Plastic mats can be used on concrete to make spills soak-proof and make the surface a bit easier on his feet.
 Have a pee pad handy to soak up any messes.

 Your dog could be so small that he could fall through gaps in the railing.
 Any size pooch could run the risk of getting his head or legs stuck in the railing.
-Consider lining the railing with a chew-proof height-appropriate "fence" composed of fine chicken wire or Plexiglas.
+Consider making a balcony blocker for dogs by lining the railing with a chew-proof, height-appropriate fence composed of fine chicken wire or Plexiglas.
 This doubles as a guard to keep curious kids and cats a bit safer as well.
 Inflatable bumper collars can keep a dog's head from getting stuck.

 Don't let your pup roast on a hot balcony without any place to take shelter.
 Put a weatherproof pad out for soft, comfortable sun basking and make sure fresh water is available.
 Ensure that balcony gates latch securely.
-If you want to enjoy a balcony on a warm summer evening together without any fear of your dog falling, invest in a comfortable harness and appropriate-length leash.
+If you want to enjoy a balcony on a warm summer evening together without any fear of your dog falling, invest in a comfortable harness and appropriate length leash.